 - Engine Type

 At her mooring in Stonington Harbor, Connecticut.
 TY is a fine example of Gary Hoyt's classic cruiser design, well built with famed quality construction by Freedom Yachts (TPI).
 Unstayed carbon fiber mast and boom.
 Simplicity is the key essence of the yacht, with freedom from cluttered decks and freedom from the compression and maintenance associated from standing rigging.
 Fully battened large roached mainsail.
 All lines lead aft to cockpit with self tending Mylar jib.
 Sails and handles effortlessly, with a superior upwind sailing stability.
 Interior is spacious and comfortable.
 27 hp Yanmar diesel.
 Transom mounted swim platform.
-Lowrance GPS with chartplotter, VHF radio, Raymarine ST60+ wind, depth and speed, Autohelm ST400 autopilot.
+Lowrance GPS, VHF radio, Raymarine ST60+ wind, depth and speed, Autohelm ST400 autopilot.

 - Accommodations and layout